-More generally, the efficient market hypothesisonly considers the relationship between the release of information and market reaction, which reflects only one user group (investors).
-It does not attempt to explain the reactions or financial information literacy of credit analysts, which may influence management's preference for alternative lease classifications.
+More generally, the efficient market hypothesis only considers the relationship between the release of information and market reaction, which reflects only one user group (investors).
+It does not attempt to explain the reactions or financial information literacy of credit analysts, which may influence management's preference for alternative accounting treatments for leases.